Skip to content

 The Down-to-Earth Guide to AC Coil Cleaners: What Every Homeowner Should Know

-G'day!
 If you're reading this, chances are your air con isn't working quite as well as it used to.
-Maybe it's running longer than normal, making weird noises, or just not cooling like it once did.
-Before you pick up the phone to call a tradie (and fork out $180+ for a service call), there's something you should know: dirty coils might be your culprit, and fixing them yourself is easier than you think.
+Maybe it's running much longer than normal, making weird noises, or just not cooling the house like it once did.
+Before you pick up the phone to call a tradie (and fork out $180+ just for a service call), there's something you should know: dirty coils might be your culprit, and fixing them yourself is easier than you think.

 when-to-clean-your-ac-coils